bilalashraf-razor/ghost-razorpay-vercel/DEPLOYMENT.md

-# Deployment Guide
+# Deployment Guide (Simple Version)

-This guide provides step-by-step instructions for deploying the Ghost-Razorpay integration to Vercel.
+This guide provides step-by-step instructions for deploying the simplified Ghost-Razorpay webhook handler to Vercel.

 ## 🚀 One-Click Deployment